 - Net Investment in Capital Assets.
 This represents the College's total investment in capital assets, net of outstanding debt obligations related to those capital assets. - Restricted for Nonexpendable.
 This consists of endowment and similar type funds for which donors or other outside sources have stipulated as a condition of the gift instrument that the principal is to be maintained inviolate and in perpetuity and invested for the purpose of producing present and future income which may either be expended or added to the principle.
-The college is not reporting any balance in this category. - Restricted for Expendable.
-These include resources the College is legally or contractually obligated to spend in accordance with restrictions imposed by third parties.
-Restricted for expendable includes resources for the explicit purpose of pension assets and is equal to the net pension asset amount. - Unrestricted.
+The college is not reporting any balance in this category. - Restricted for Expendable Cash.
+These include resources the College is legally or contractually obligated to spend in accordance with restrictions imposed by third parties. - Restricted for Expendable Net Pension Asset.
+These include resources for the explicit purpose of pension assets.
+The restricted net position is equal to the net pension asset.
+Both deferred inflows and deferred outflows are excluded from the calculation. - Unrestricted.
 These represent resources derived from student tuition and fees, and sales and services of educational departments and auxiliary enterprises.

-When an expense is incurred that can be paid using either restricted or unrestricted resources, the College's policy is to first apply the expense towards unrestricted resources and then towards restricted resources.
+When an expense is incurred that can be paid using either restricted or unrestricted resources, the College's policy is to first apply the expense towards restricted resources and then towards unrestricted resources.